JuliaParallel/Dagger.jl/docs/src/dtable.md

 Operations performed on a `DTable` leverage the fact that the table is partitioned and will try to apply functions per-partition first and then merge the result if needed.

+The distributed table is backed by Dagger's Eager API (`Dagger.@spawn` and `Dagger.spawn`).
+To provide a familiar usage pattern you can call `fetch` on a DTable instance even though it is not a `Dagger.EagerThunk` object.

 ## Creating a DTable

 There are currently two ways of constructing a distributed table: